Pit-Fighter: Legacy

-Electronic Gaming Monthly and GamePro had previews of a planned sequel, which the former magazine claimed was more than 75% finished and would be released for Sega Genesis in the fourth quarter of 1993.
+Electronic Gaming Monthly and GamePro had previews of a planned sequel named Pit Fighter II by Tengen, which the former magazine claimed was more than 75% finished and would be released for Sega Genesis in the fourth quarter of 1993.

 Kato, Buzz, and Ty were returning along with three new selectable fighters: Connor (Karate Champion), Tanya (Roller Queen), and Chief (Ex-bodyguard).
 Those are also three of the playable characters ultimately featured in Atari's subsequent game, Guardians of the 'Hood.
 Pictures show two CPU fighters, Helga (level 1) and Jay-Jay (level 2).